CompassLabs/docs/docs/8_Visualization.md

 # Visualization

-Dojo provides an interactive simulation dashboard to visualize your runs.
+Dojo provides an interactive simulation dashboard to visualize your runs 👓.

 You can launch the simulation dashboard with separate Python script like this:
 <CodeBlock file="start_dashboard.py" snippet_name={"1"}/>